by Nebula Haze

 It’s normal if you notice the bottom of your stems turn brown.
 That’s just part of the process.

-Most plants will have roots within 2-3 weeks, however, it’s normal for some cuttings to take longer than others even from the same plant.
+Usually some clones have roots within 2-3 weeks.
+However, it’s normal for some cuttings to take longer than others even from the same plant.
 You may have some cuttings show roots at week 2, while others from the same plant show their first roots in week 4.
 It’s a matter of patience.
 I personally like taking many more clones than needed so I can keep the ones that root first.
-Those tend to be the fastest-growing plants anyway!
+Those tend to be the fastest-growing plants anyway.

 Pay attention to your clones!
 I completely forgot about these and when I checked on them the roots were grown together and almost all the water was gone!